 You have to be 18 years or older to purchase an examination.
 To purchase an examination you have to register for the site, login via the login button at the top right hand of your screen.
 Enter your Account holder details and then follow the links in the left hand menu to “Buy Exams or Courses.”

-The previous Online Examination Centre used a program called Director and a plug-in called Shockwave.
-This technology is no longer being supported by some browsers and was creating usability issues for our customers.
-Our new platform has been launched using HTML5, which is the recommended technology for this type of system and will greatly enhance usability and customer experience.
+The previous Online Examination Centre used software that is no longer being supported by many browsers and was creating usability issues for our customers.

 Yes, we will still offer our written annual examination sitting in 2018.
 Please contact your State office for more information or to enrol for the face-to-face examination.